sderose/PYTHONLIBS/README.md

 * argParsePP.py -- half-done upgrade to argparse, for easier support of -x vs. --x, --no-x, and other conventions.

-* fsplit.py -- a variation of Python's string `split()` method, which I think is way better.
-See the help, but in brief, it supports all the options of
+* fsplit.py -- a variation of Python's string `split()` method.
+In brief, it supports all the options of
 Python's `csv` package and string `split()` itself:
-(escaping, quoting, doubling, lstrip, etc).
-But also options including these and more:
+(escaping, quoting, doubling, lstrip, etc), as well as these options and more:

 ** Multi-character delimiters (split() but not csv offers those) ** More than one allowed quotechar (for example, single and double) ** Unicode quote characters (curly, angle, etc)
-** Special chars like \xFF, \uFFFF, &#xFFFFF;, &bull;, etc.
+** Special character escapes like \xFF, \uFFFF, &#xFFFFF;, &bull;, etc.
 ** Option to ignore repeated delimiters
-** Type-checking, auto-typing (field "3.14" returned as float, etc)
+** Type-checking, auto-typing (field "3.14" returned as float, etc.)

 * improvements.py -- notes and tweaks to split(), join(), listdir(). meh.

-* markdownToXML.py -- what it says
+* markdownToXML.py -- what it says.

-* mathUnicode.py -- provides somewhat easier access to the very many alternate Latin and Greek alphabets in unicode, such as sans-serif bold.
+* mathUnicode.py -- provides somewhat easier access to the very many alternate Latin and Greek alphabets in Unicode, such as sans-serif bold.

-* sjdUtils.py -- very generally-applicable stuff, like indenting and escaping and unescaping XML, JSON, etc; making Unicode and control characters printable, etc.
+* sjdUtils.py -- very generally-applicable stuff, like indenting and escaping and unescaping XML, JSON; making Unicode and control characters printable, etc.